deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16153/index.md

 > </details>

-> Table 3 presents a comparison of various models' performance on the xChat benchmark across multiple languages, including English, Spanish, Hindi, Indonesian, Japanese, Korean, and Chinese.
+> The table shows a comparison of different large language models' performance on the xChat benchmark across multiple languages.

 {{< table-caption >}}